ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 ## Commentary syntax

-As noted above, commentary follows Markdown syntax.
-So for example a quotation can be made using leading `>` signs:

-	> You sit on the veranda drinking tea and your ducklings swim on the pond,
-	> and everything smells good... and there are gooseberries.
-(Anton Chekhov)

-But there are additional syntaxes for inserting displayed material or gadgets.
-In regular Markdown, this would simply be indented:

-	= (text)
-	This is some plain text being quoted.
-	=

-Note that it begins and ends with `=` markers, but that these do not end the commentary section.
-The request for "text" can be varied:

-	= (text as code)

-	= (text as LANGUAGE)

-Text can also be drawn from an external file, in which case there are no subsequent lines of textual content, of course, and no end marker:

-	= (text from FILE)

-	= (text from FILE as code)

-	= (text from FILE as LANGUAGE)

-And the word `text` can be prefaced with either or both of the keywords `hyperlinked` and `undisplayed`.

 A similar notation can be used to include a variety of gadgets into the commentary segment of a paragraph.
 These all use the `=` marker, but with different bracketed explanations.
 Some of these are stand-alone, and are